 In addition to the two sides of Malia, there is a nice archeological site, the Palace of Malia, just a few kilometers down the road toward Agios Nikolaos.
 The site is not far from the sea, which is convenient if you'd like to take a dip after the hot work of climbing over the ruins.

-Malia also features Malia Slides, a small water park, a go-kart course, and a mini golf center.
+Malia also features small water park, a go-kart course, and a mini golf center.
 You can also visit Krassi, a village about 7 km south of Malia, which features a stream, a fountain, and a large plane tree in its central square.
 A little further beyond Krassi is the Monastery of Panagia Kera, and not far from the monastery is the Dikteon Cave.
 This is one of several caves on Crete claiming to be the birthplace of Zeus.

 Malia provides a unique opportunity to vacation in more quiet, more traditional Crete, and within a few minutes, be immersed in some of the wild holidaymaking that many people come to Crete for.